 When people call vinyl fencing low-maintenance, they aren’t just talking about major maintenance.
 It’s also known for not adding to your cleaning to-do list.

-Vinyl isn’t immune to the mold, mildew, and algae stains that sometimes happen to wood fences.
+Unsurprisingly, a white vinyl fence isn’t completely immune to the mold, mildew, and algae stains that sometimes happen to wood fences.
 However, it’s far easier to clean them off of vinyl than to get them out of wood.

 To clean your vinyl fence, start by rinsing it with your hose to get off the bulk of the staining.
 Next, use a simple solution of warm water and dish soap.